PAG (investment firm): Asset strategies

-Notable Deals
+Notable deals

 On 13 December 2013, PAG invested $250 million into theme park operator Universal Studios Japan.
 Other investors in the deal included Goldman Sachs, MBK Partners and Owl Creek.

-In 2013, PAG invested $137 million in China Music Corporation (CMC), a predecessor entity of Tencent Music Entertainment (TME).
-As CMC’s largest shareholder, PAG’s investment catalysed the roll-up of various digital music properties to form the then largest music streaming business in China.
-TME was listed on the NYSE in 2018.
-PAG eventually realized total exit proceeds of US$2.607 billion.

-On 16 June 2014, TPG Capital, PAG and Ontario Teachers’ Pension Plan acquired DTZ from UGL Limited for an enterprise value of US$1.215 billion.
+On 16 June 2014, TPG Capital, PAG and Ontario Teachers’ Pension Plan acquired DTZ from UGL for an enterprise value of US$1.215 billion.
 On 11 May 2015, DTZ merged with Cushman & Wakefield in a $2 billion deal.
-On 2 August 2018, Cushman & Wakefield held an IPO and was listed on the New York Stock Exchange under the symbol “CWK”.
+On 2 August 2018, Cushman & Wakefield held an IPO and was listed on the New York Stock Exchange under the symbol "CWK".

 On 27 June 2014, PAG acquired Commerzbank's Real Estate subsidiary in Japan including a EUR700 million ($954 million) Japanese mezzanine property loan portfolio.

 On 21 October 2014, PAG's Secured Capital announced sale of Pacific Century Place Marunouchi in Japan to Singapore's sovereign wealth fund, GIC for US$1.7 billion (S$2.2 billion).

 On 5 January 2016, Chinese milk firm Yili Group sold all its remaining right on China Youran Dairy Group to Yogurt Holding I (HK) Limited, a subsidiary of PAG.

 On 20 April 2016, Apex Technology and PAG acquired Lexmark for US$3.6 billion.

 On 2017, PAG acquired Yingde Gasses, largest independent industrial gases producer in China.

 On 11 April 2018, PAG and Joyson Electronics funded Key Safety Systems to successfully complete the acquisition of Air-Bag Maker, Takata for $1.588 billion.
 The combined company was rebranded Joyson Safety Systems.